 If you feel particularly tight in the hips, struggle with back problems or feel your overall energy is not flowing as it should, Yin yoga could be your answer.
 Yin yoga is about reaching into the deeper connective tissues of the body.
 It releases both physical blockages as well as the more subtle, energetic ones.
 By holding the mostly seated and reclined postures for three to five minutes, circulation in the tendons, ligaments and fascia improves.
 This opens up the major joints of the body and releases tension throughout the whole body, improving overall mobility.
 The challenge of holding still teaches you to find inner focus and concentration as well.
 You leave a Yin class with sensation of deep restoration.

-If you are looking for balance, Yin Yang yoga offers just that.
-The class starts with some long-held Yin yoga asanas to open up the energy meridians (see below) and then flow into a strong standing sequence to get the heart pumping and the blood flowing before winding down for the relaxing closing postures.
+If you are looking for balance, Yin & Yang yoga offers just that.
+The class starts with some long-held Yin yoga asanas to open up the energy meridians (see above) and then flow into a strong standing sequence to get the heart pumping and the blood flowing before winding down for the relaxing closing postures.
 Body and mind always enjoy the combination of a meditative practice and a physical work out.

 If you like to flow and dance, Vinyasa yoga is a perfect way to express that creativity.
 While moving with the breath you flow through a sequence of standing and seated poses that can range from easy to advanced.
 You get to work on your core, the alignment of your body in space, your balance and your flexibility.
 My Vinyasa classes are never the same.
 The level of the participants and the energy of the day inspire the sequence.